SyntaxSama/meruapi/README.md

 # About MeruAPI
-MeruAPI Is an API dedicated for online streaming, manga, torrent streaming and light novels! we support a decent chunk of providers.
+MeruAPI Is an API dedicated for online streaming, manga, torrenting and light novels! we support a decent chunk of providers.

 *NOTICE!
 Light Novels will be coming at a later date*